Skip to content

 Shape of free surface

-Free surface is a plane surface in 3D.
+Free surface is a plane in 3D.

 If are the angles in directions.